Movement Handbook - An Ebook to improve your relationship with physical activity

 - Recommended resources: Books, Facebook pages, Studies

-- Jodie's story - How her relationship with movement changed from being a teen who almost failed P.E. for 'forgetting' her uniform repeatedly, to being an award winning fitness professional who is all about moderation!
+- Jodie's story - How her relationship with movement changed from being a teen who almost failed P.E. for 'forgetting' her uniform repeatedly, to being an award winning fitness professional and body image counsellor who is all about moderation!

-A PDF that can be viewed on computers, smart phones and tablets.
+A 20 page full colour PDF that can be viewed on computers, smart phones and tablets.

 "I was looking forward to these books arriving, and they have both surpassed my expectations.
 Love, love, LOVE the easy-to-read and very personable style - it's like Jodie and Zoe are speaking directly to me and giving me new ways of thinking about movement, food and the world around us, but without the judgement and shame that so many other exercise or nutrition books carry.
 I want to make these books required reading!" - Tilly